 - Lay the foundation to apply scalability changes.

 - Stage 2 (Beginning of 2020): Mining Algorithm changes, EIP 1057 will change the mining algorithm from PoW (Proof of Work) to ProgPoW (Programmatic Proof Of Work).

 - Firstly, this reduce the undue advantage ASIC (Application Specific Integrated Circuit) cards have been in the mining

 - Secondly, reduce the centralization of mining. in crypto mining.

 In the end, upgrading a decentralized system comes with it own challenges and nuances.
 Today, we got an understanding of how does the upgrade work in the case of Ethereum.
 We also looked at the way the Ethereum upgrade process if becoming matured.
 Understanding the bigger object and key driving factors behind the upgrade, help us to look at where Ethereum is heading.
 Istanbul upgrade is being tested in TestNet Rinkeby, and will be pushed to MainNet by this year-end, as per the information at the time of writing this blog.
 Stay tuned for more.

-If you wish to learn Blockchain and build a career in Blockchain Technologies, then check out our Blockchain Certification Training which comes with instructor-led live training and real-life project experience.
+If you wish to learn Blockchain and build a career in Blockchain Technologies, then check out our Blockchain Certification program which comes with instructor-led live training and real-life project experience.
 This training will help you understand Blockchain in depth and help you achieve mastery over the subject.

 Got a question for us?
 Please mention it in the comments section and we will get back to you as soon as possible.